-The foregoing is only a summary of the material terms of the DSTA Control Share Statute.
+The foregoing is only a summary of the material term of the DSTA Control Share Statute.
 Shareholders should consult their own counsel with respect to the application of the DSTA Control Share Statute to any particular circumstance.
-Some uncertainty around the general application of state control share statutes under the 1940 Act exists as a result of recent federal and state court decisions that have found that certain control share bylaws and the opting into state control share statutes violated the 1940 Act.
-The Board of Trustees has considered the DSTA Control Share Statute and the uncertainty around the general application of state control share statutes under the 1940 Act and enforcement of state control share statutes.
-The Board of Trustees intends to continue to monitor developments relating to the DSTA Control Share Statute and state control share statutes generally.
-Additionally, in some circumstances uncertainty may also exist in how to enforce the control share restrictions contained in state control share statutes against beneficial owners who hole their shares through financial intermediaries.
+Some uncertainty around the general application of state control share statutes under the 1940 Act exists as a result of recent federal and state court decisions that found that certain control share by-laws and the opting in to state control share statutes violated the 1940 Act.
+Additionally, in some circumstances uncertainty may also exist in how to enforce the control share restrictions contained in state control share statutes against beneficial owners who hold their shares through financial intermediaries.
+The Board of Trustees has considered the DSTA Control Share Statute and the uncertainty around the general application of the state control share statutes under the 1940 Act and enforcement of state control share statutes.
+The Board of Trustees intends to continue to monitor developments relating to the DSTA Control Share Statute and state control share statute and state control share statutes.